-Reclining against an angled backrest rested not a cyborg or a Denaidan, but a female.
+Reclining against the foam inside rested a female.
 A stunning, naked female.

 He shook his head, trying to clear it of wayward thoughts.
 It had been ages since he’d had this sort of reaction to a female, even a naked one.